dotnet/docs-maui/docs/whats-new/dotnet-9.md

 ## Native AOT deployment

-In .NET MAUI 9 you can opt into Native ahead-of-time (AOT) deployment on iOS and Mac Catalyst.
-Native AOT deployment produces a .NET MAUI app that's been ahead-of-time compiled to native code.
+In .NET MAUI 9 you can opt into Native AOT deployment on iOS and Mac Catalyst.
+Native AOT deployment produces a .NET MAUI app that's been ahead-of-time (AOT) compiled to native code.
 This produces the following benefits:

 - Reduced app package size, typically up to 2.5x smaller.
 - Faster startup time, typically up to 2x faster.